wrode/Blog/_posts/2016-08-19-Smart contracts.md

 draft: true
 ---

 Smart contracts are an important part of the enthusiasm surrounding blockchain technology.
-In this post, I try to explain exactly what a smart contract is.
+In this post, I will try to explain exactly what a smart contract is.
 <!--more-->

 First, let's quickly do a recap of the magic analogy in the previous blog post to explain a blockchain (the original blog post can be found [here](http://allisabstract.com/2016/08/06/Blockchain.html)).
 In the previous post, I explain what a blockchain is without using IT jargon by pretending it's based on magic and not technology. <!-- which is of course a complete and utter lie, magic does not exist, and neither does your god.--> A public blockchain can be imagined in the following way: